junghan0611/spacemacs/CONTRIBUTING.md

     Some of the most frequently asked questions are answered there.
 -   [The
     documentation](https://github.com/syl20bnr/spacemacs/blob/develop/doc/DOCUMENTATION.org).
-    It\'s the general documentation of Spacemacs.
+    It's the general documentation of Spacemacs.
 -   You may also read the `README.org` of the [relevant layer(s)](https://github.com/syl20bnr/spacemacs/blob/develop/doc/LAYERS.org).